 When you pay with a credit card, you’re borrowing money from a financial institution, so it can be easy to spend more than you have.
 But a debit card works differently.

-With a debit card, you’re paying with money you have in your account.
-So a debit card will never leave you with debt — or paying interest charges if you don’t pay back the bank — since you can’t spend more than you have.
+With a debit card, you’re paying with your own money you already have in your checking account.
+A debit card will never leave you with debt or interest charges if you don’t pay back the bank — since you can’t spend more than you have.

 However, depending on your bank there could be fees associated with a debit card.
 You may pay ATM or overdraft fees.
 But these are easily avoidable, and are usually small compared to the credit card interest you’d pay on a big balance.